700-Calorie a Day - 100calsnacks

 4. Build a Sustainable Routine

 Create a balanced eating and exercise routine that fits your lifestyle.
 Consistency is key to long-term success.
+Understanding your body's needs is essential—learn about what is a calorie surplus to avoid weight regain, and discover calorie deficit tips for women for sustainable results.

 What Exercise Works Best With a 700-Calorie Diet?